USS Port Royal (CG-73)

-USS Port Royal (CG-73) was a guided missile cruiser that served in the United States Navy.
+USS Port Royal (CG-73) is a decommissioned guided missile cruiser that served in the United States Navy.
 She was commissioned on 9 July 1994, as the 27th and final ship of the class.
 Port Royal was named in honor of the two naval battles of Port Royal Sound, South Carolina, one during the American Revolutionary War, the other during the American Civil War.
 She was decommissioned on 29 September 2022.
 The ship is the second to bear the name, with the first being a steam-powered, side-wheel gunboat, from New York City, in commission from 1862 to 1866.

 Construction

 The second Port Royal (CG-73) was assigned hull number CG-69 on 9 May 1989, but that number was reassigned to guided missile cruiser and CG-73 to Port Royal on 8 December 1989; was laid down on 18 October 1991, at Pascagoula, Mississippi, by Ingalls Shipbuilding, Litton Industries; launched on 20 November 1992; sponsored by Susan G. Baker (wife of James A. Baker III, Chief of Staff to President George H. W. Bush and former Secretary of State); and commissioned at Savannah, Georgia, on 9 July 1994.